 Secreted membrane-bound vesicles, consisting of exosomes and microvesicles, collectively called extracellular vesicles (EV) are important mediators of intercellular communication (Figure 1).
 Exosomes are defined as 40-100nm diameter extracellular vesicles formed by exocytosis of multivesicular bodies (Gu et al. 2014).
 Multivesicular body biogenesis involves inward membrane budding of the endosomal membrane.
 The exosomes are released upon fusion of the enclosing membrane with the plasma membrane.
 Whilst similar in size and biochemical markers, microvesicles differ from exosomes by being released directly from budding off the plasma membrane (Minciacchi et al. 2015).
 EV cargo consists of cytoplasmic material as well as functional RNA and proteins (Stoorvogel 2015).
 This method of secretion facilitates long range intercellular communication, benefiting from homing mechanisms by surface proteins and enhanced stability of the contents due to being membrane bound (Mulcahy et al. 2014).
 Secretion and uptake of the extracellular vesicles has been reported to influence a range of biological processes, such as, the selectively export of cytokines in immunological responses and establishing a pre-metastatic niche in cancer progression (Campos et al. 2015; De Toro et al. 2015).
 Therefore, understanding the cargo loading mechanisms can reveal how certain intercellular communications are mediated.

 Recently, miRNAs had found to be secreted via EVs and taken into other cells to promote this post-transcriptional regulatory function, thus providing as a novel mechanism for intercellular communication (Valadi et al. 2007; Hannafon and Ding 2013).
 Previously, miRNAs were considered unstable molecules that undergo rapid degradation in order to maintain temporal control of their gene regulatory function (Valencia-Sanchez et al. 2006).
 Furthermore, extracellular serum contains a high abundance of RNase which readily degrade unbound miRNAs in the extracellular space (Reddi and Holland 1976).
 However, packaging of miRNAs into EVs increases the stability of miRNAs in circulation, due to being membrane bound (Köberle et al. 2013).
 Hereby, the extensive gene regulatory mechanisms evoked by miRNAs are able to be integrated into the endogenous miRNA population of the distant recipient cells, thus modifying pathway activity (Weilner et al. 2013).
 While this may provide as a beneficial source of intercellular communication required in cellular stress response and developmental processes, dysregulation can cause adverse differential activity uncharacteristic of the recipient cell (Kamhieh-Milz et al. 2014; Schober et al. 2015).
 For instance, aberrant extracellular miRNAs had been linked to metastasising cancers due to inducing proliferation and adhesion-independent growth (Zhou et al. 2014).
 Despite the pathological implication of exported miRNAs, the mechanisms that dictate transport through extracellular vesicle release are mostly unknown (Zhang et al. 2015).
 Previously, miRNA vesicular secretion had been considered a non-selective process, where the RNAs found within vesicles are merely representative of the total cellular miRNAs (Zhang et al. 2015).
 Yet, recent assessment of the intracellular miRNA levels compared to the EV contained miRNAs revealed that particular miRNAs are enriched or lacking in the vesicles (Collino et al. 2010; Inder et al. 2014).
 This indicates a selective mechanism in which RNAs are exported that previously hadn’t been considered.
-A recent clue was provided by Villarroya-et at, who reported that sumoylated ribonucleoprotein, hnRNPA2B1 mediate the transport and subcellular localization of a subset of miRNAs in T-lymphocytes (Villarroya-Beltri et al. 2013).
+A recent clue was provided by Villarroya-et at, who reported that sumoylated ribonucleoprotein, hnRNPA2B1, mediate the transport and subcellular localization of a subset of miRNAs in T-lymphocytes (Villarroya-Beltri et al. 2013).
 Yet, how hnRNPA2B1 selectively targets miRNA to EVs remain unknown.

 Lipid raft domains and EV cargo sorting